Simmonds snatches narrow win for Exeter

-Premiership: Newcastle Falcons 14-15 Exeter Chiefs - Joe Simmonds snatches win with late penalty
+Premiership: Newcastle Falcons 14-15 Exeter Chiefs - Joe Simmonds snatches win against 14 men with late penalty

 Last updated on .From the section Rugby Union